 The soils of the Lake Whatcom watershed are largely unconsolidated and unstable.
 Logging operations channel sediment pollution into the lake and have caused landslides onto communities and the into the water.
 That sediment contains phosphorous, which fosters algae growth and greatly degrades water quality.

 As the number of people living here grows, so does the need to protect clean water in Lake Whatcom, an important drinking water source.
 While stormwater runoff from residential development is the biggest threat, runoff and landslides from logging and associated roads is a real threat, especially on steep slopes.

 A history of protection

 Part private land, part state-managed land, Lake Whatcom has several communities built right down to the lake shore; boats and engines are allowed on the lake waters, and logging promoted on the state lands.
+View a timeline.

-In 2000, Conservation Northwest and others persuaded the Legislature to unanimously pass the Lake Whatcom bill requiring DNR to develop a landscape plan to protect water and local neighborhoods.
+In 2000, Conservation Northwest and others persuaded the legislature to unanimously pass the Lake Whatcom bill requiring DNR to develop a landscape plan to protect water and local neighborhoods.
 In 2004, DNR adopted a Lake Whatcom Landscape Management Plan, developed in consultation with a local advisory committee.
 The landscape plan is in effect.
 It rests on a strong legal foundation and is rooted in community support, regulating logging on DNR land here to a higher standard than anywhere else in the state.

 But DNR will still be logging substantial areas, including clear-cuts of up to 100 acres, within the Lake Whatcom watershed by constructing dozens of miles of new road, in some cases across steep, unstable slopes.
 Reconveyence will prevent this by consolidating (through intertrust land swap) county land onto the steepest slopes of Lookout and Stewart Mountains, and placing them into forest preserve.